Charlotte Hatherley: Solo (2004–present)

 In February 2012, Hatherley began performing under the name of Sylver Tongue.
 She released the Something Big EP in November 2012.
 Sylver Tongue supported Bat for Lashes on their October/November 2012 UK tour.

 In 2017, Hatherley pre-released a solo album via PledgeMusic called True Love.
 Inspired by her love of science fiction, the album tells the story of Traveller, a heartbroken alien searching for love.
 It received a 4/5 star review in The Evening Standard.
-Their critic wrote, 'Vangelis’s Blade Runner soundtrack is the obvious inspiration behind these ethereal soundscapes, although this is much more than derivative, fangirl fare.
-A Sign and Hook You Up are glorious pop songs in their own right, while Hatherley’s yearning vocals ensure that even the most robotic moments retain a compelling human core.'
+Their critic wrote, 'Vangelis's Blade Runner soundtrack is the obvious inspiration behind these ethereal soundscapes, although this is much more than derivative, fangirl fare.
+"A Sign" and "Hook You Up" are glorious pop songs in their own right, while Hatherley's yearning vocals ensure that even the most robotic moments retain a compelling human core.'
 The album was officially released in June 2018.
 Electronic Sound magazine wrote: 'This is an album easy to fall in love with, from the yearning 'A Sign' to the gorgeous 'You Said Goodbye' its electronic teardrops and emotional nakedness could soundtrack any broken love affair'.

 Three singles were released from the record, "A Sign", "Night Vision" and "Hook You Up".
-The five-track Night Vision EP contained cover versions of songs from cinema, including the Bee Gees’ "How Deep Is Your Love", the video for which was made in collaboration with the European Space Agency.
+The five-track Night Vision EP contained cover versions of songs from cinema, including the Bee Gees' "How Deep Is Your Love", the video for which was made in collaboration with the European Space Agency.

 Film and theatre scoring (2013–present)

 Hatherley wrote the score for director Gavin Rothery's sci-fi short film The Last Man.
-The film premiered at the FrightFest festival in London in 2014.
-Hatherley performed the score at the British Film Institute as part of their major three-month focus on sci-fi on screen, ‘Days of Fear and Wonder’.
-In 2014 Hatherley also composed the music for Stella Feehily’s play This May Hurt A Bit, directed by Max Stafford-Clark.
+It premiered at the FrightFest festival in London in 2014.
+She performed the score at the British Film Institute as part of their major three-month focus on sci-fi on screen, Days of Fear and Wonder.
+In 2014, she also composed the music for Stella Feehily's play This May Hurt a Bit, directed by Max Stafford-Clark.

-In 2019, Hatherley composed the score for the film Imogen which was due to premiere at Oscar qualifying film festival AMDOCS in Palm Springs, on 27 March 2020, as part of the Official Selection (postponed due to Covid-19).
+In 2019, Hatherley composed the score for the film Imogen which was due to premiere at Oscar qualifying film festival AMDOCS in Palm Springs on 27 March 2020 as part of the Official Selection (postponed due to COVID-19).
 Produced by Margo Mars and Alma Har'el, the film is directed by Lola Young and Matt Shea and supported by the BFI Doc Society and LUSH film fund.
 The soundtrack was released in May 2020.

-In 2021 she played guitars on composer Frank Ilfman's score for the film Gunpowder Milkshake.
+In 2021, she played guitars on composer Frank Ilfman's score for the film Gunpowder Milkshake.
+In 2022, she contributed to the score for director Peter Strickland's film Flux Gourmet.